exploratory-io/book/tutorials/quick-start.md

 ### Scatterplot

-Now, let's see how the departure delay time and the arrival delay time are correlated.
-Another word, did the flights that delayed for the departure time also delayed for the arrival time?
+Now, how the departure delay time and the arrival delay time are correlated?
+In other words, did the flights that delayed for the departure time also delayed for the arrival time?
 If so, were there any correlation between those two delayed times?

 To investigate such correlation, we don't need the last two steps of 'Group By' and 'Top N / Bottom N' we added previously because we would rather evaluate the entire data.
 So for this analysis, instead of deleting these two steps, we can create something called 'branch' data frame off from the step before 'Group By' step.
 This way, we can create two data frames with two different data wrangling paths while sharing the common part of the data wrangling steps.